spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 - % of total costs: Cost of the namespace as a portion of the total of the entire cluster
 - Compute Cost: The portion of the cost for computing
 - Storage Cost: The portion of the cost for Kubernetes persistent volumes and instance volumes
+- Network Cost: Part of costs pertaining to amount of data transfer between workloads and services such as Inter-AZ, Internet, Inter-Region and Intra-AZ costs
 - Total Cost: Total cost of that namespace

 <img src="/ocean/_media/cost-analysis-4.png" />